Skip to main content

 If the creditor selects your quote, the case is assigned to you.
 It appears in your Cases Received list and is automatically set to Active status.
 You can begin collection work immediately.

-You are not required to have signed the SDCA to start working on a case you won through a quote.
+You are not required to have signed the SDCA to start working on a case you won through a quote - this exemption applies specifically to the network quoting flow.
 You can begin collection immediately once the creditor selects you.

 There is no obligation to quote on every lead you receive.
 You can decline leads freely and only bid on the cases that fit your practice.